alencaru/Developing-data-products/README.md

 ---
 If you want run this application you shuld first:

-Have the shiny installed in your R environment,
+Install shiny in your R environment,

 Download the two main data files:
 - tcar.csv